iannesbitt/swarm-UMO/README.md

 # troubleshooting
-Enter the program directory using `cd ~/swarm-UMO`.

-Enter the `tree` command (should be pretty common on unix machines, but if you don't have it it's likely easy to get with `sudo apt-get install tree`, `sudo pacman -S tree`, or `brew install tree` depending on your OS.
+Use the `tree` command to examine the directory structure. `tree` should be pretty common on unix machines, but if you don't have it it's likely easy to get with `sudo apt-get install tree`, `sudo pacman -S tree`, or `brew install tree` depending on your OS.

 The point of `tree` is to figure out whether your unzip worked correctly.
 The meat of SWARM should reside in `~/swarm-UMO` for things to work properly.
 If instead things unzip to `~/swarm-UMO/swarm-UMO`, or for whatever reason things get moved around, the commands described above won't be able to find their targets.

 Your output should look like the following:
 ```
-$ tree
+$ tree ~/swarm-UMO
 .
 ├── CHANGES.md
 ├── clip.wav